 Overall risk of transplacental infection of the fetus is about 60 to 80%, and likelihood is increased during the 2nd half of the pregnancy.
 Untreated primary or secondary syphilis in the mother usually is transmitted, but latent or tertiary syphilis is transmitted in only about 20% of cases.
 Untreated syphilis in pregnancy is also associated with a significant risk of stillbirth and neonatal death.
-In infected neonates, manifestations of syphilis are classified as early congenital (ie, birth through age 2 yr) and late congenital (ie, after age 2 yr).
+The rate of congenital syphilis in the US has been rising dramatically in recent years with a 185% increase from 2014 to 2018.
+Over 1300 cases were reported in 2018, including 78 stillbirths and 16 infant deaths (1 General reference Congenital syphilis is a multisystem infection caused by Treponema pallidum and transmitted to the fetus via the placenta.
+Early signs are characteristic skin lesions, lymphadenopathy, hepatosplenomegaly... read more ).
+In infected neonates, manifestations of syphilis are classified as early congenital (ie, birth through age 2 years) and late congenital (ie, after age 2 years).

 Many patients are asymptomatic, and the infection may remain clinically silent throughout their life.

-Late congenital syphilis typically manifests after 2 yr of life and causes gummatous ulcers that tend to involve the nose, septum, and hard palate and periosteal lesions that result in saber shins and bossing of the frontal and parietal bones.
+Late congenital syphilis typically manifests after 2 years of life and causes gummatous ulcers that tend to involve the nose, septum, and hard palate and periosteal lesions that result in saber shins and bossing of the frontal and parietal bones.
 Neurosyphilis is usually asymptomatic, but juvenile paresis and tabes may develop.
 Optic atrophy, sometimes leading to blindness, may occur.
-Interstitial keratitis, the most common eye lesion, frequently recurs, often resulting in corneal scarring.
+Interstitial keratitis Interstitial Keratitis Interstitial keratitis is chronic, nonulcerative inflammation of the mid-stroma (the middle layers of the cornea) that is sometimes associated with uveitis.
+The cause is usually infectious.... read more , the most common eye lesion, frequently recurs, often resulting in corneal scarring.
 Sensorineural deafness, which is often progressive, may appear at any age.
 Hutchinson incisors, mulberry molars, perioral fissures (rhagades), and maldevelopment of the maxilla resulting in “bulldog” facies are characteristic, if infrequent, sequelae.

 Diagnosis of early congenital syphilis is usually suspected based on maternal serologic testing, which is routinely done early in pregnancy, and often repeated in the 3rd trimester and at delivery.
 Neonates of mothers with serologic evidence of syphilis should have a thorough examination, darkfield microscopy or immunofluorescent staining of any skin or mucosal lesions, and a quantitative nontreponemal serum test (eg, rapid plasma reagin [RPR], Venereal Disease Research Laboratory [VDRL]); cord blood is not used for serum testing because results are less sensitive and specific.
 The placenta or umbilical cord should be analyzed using darkfield microscopy or fluorescent antibody staining if available.

-Infants and young children with clinical signs of illness or suggestive serologic test results also should have a lumbar puncture with CSF analysis for cell count, VDRL, and protein; CBC with platelet count; liver function tests; long-bone x-rays; and other tests as clinically indicated (ophthalmologic evaluation, chest x-rays, neuroimaging, and auditory brain stem response).
+Infants and young children with clinical signs of illness or suggestive serologic test results also should have a lumbar puncture with CSF analysis for cell count, VDRL, and protein; complete blood count (CBC) with platelet count; liver tests; long-bone x-rays; and other tests as clinically indicated (ophthalmologic evaluation, chest x-rays, neuroimaging, and auditory brain stem response).

 Syphilis can cause many different abnormalities on long-bone x-rays, including